Mike Barnicle

 Michael Barnicle (born October 13, 1943) is an American journalist and commentator who has worked in print, radio, and television.
-He is a senior contributor and the veteran columnist on MSNBC's Morning Joe.
+He is a senior contributor and the veteran columnist on MSNOW's Morning Joe.
 He is also seen on NBC's Today Show with news/feature segments.
 He was a regular contributor to the local Boston television news magazine, Chronicle on WCVB-TV, since 1986.
 Barnicle has also appeared on PBS's Charlie Rose, the PBS NewsHour, CBS's 60 Minutes, MSNBC's Hardball with Chris Matthews, ESPN, and HBO sports programming.

 Several of Barnicle's columns are featured in the anthologies published by Abrams Books: Deadline Artists: America's Greatest Newspaper Columns and Deadline Artists—Scandals, Tragedies and Triumphs: More of America's Greatest Newspaper Columns with the description: "Barnicle is to Boston what Royko was to Chicago and Breslin is to New York—an authentic voice who comes to symbolize a great city.
 Almost a generation younger than Breslin & Co., Barnicle also serves as the keeper of the flame of the reported column."
 Barnicle is also interviewed in the HBO documentary Breslin and Hamill: Deadline Artists as well as many documentaries on baseball, including Ken Burns' Baseball: The Tenth Inning.

 David Barron of the Houston Chronicle writes that Barnicle's contributions to the film are among the most valuable, citing specifically that Barnicle "provokes simultaneous laughter and tears on the burden of passing his love of the Red Sox to a second generation."

 Barnicle, a Massachusetts native, has written more than 4,000 columns collectively for the New York Daily News (1999–2005), Boston Herald (2004–2005 and occasionally contributing from 2006 to 2010), and The Boston Globe, where he rose to prominence with columns about Boston's working and middle classes.
 He also has written articles and commentary for Time magazine, Newsweek, The Huffington Post, The Daily Beast, ESPN Magazine, and Esquire, among others.